HalfAnAvocado/willow/README.md

 - **Comprehensive Word Search:** Search for words containing or related to a particular entry, not just words that start with it.
 - **Contextual Learning:** Access example sentences from [Tatoeba](https://tatoeba.org/en/) to see words used in real-life contexts.
 - **High-Performance Lookup:** Blazingly fast word lookup capabilities powered by [SQLite](https://www.sqlite.org/).
-- **User-Generated Content:** Add your own example sentences to enrich the dictionary.
+- **User-Generated Content:** Add your own example sentences and word entries to enrich the dictionary.
 - **Anki Integration:** Seamlessly create [Anki](https://apps.ankiweb.net/) notes from dictionary data, including example sentences, via [Anki Connect](https://foosoft.net/projects/anki-connect/).
 - **Efficient Navigation:** Temporary search history and shortcuts for search, navigation, copying Zhuyin, and copying headwords enhance user experience.